Puget Sound region: History

-The Puget Sound region was formed by the collision and attachment of many terranes ("microcontinents") to the North American Plate between about 50 to 10 million years ago.
-About 15,000 years ago during the Vashon Glaciation, the Puget Sound region was covered by a lobe of the Cordilleran Ice Sheet.
+The Puget Sound region was formed by the collision and attachment of many terranes ("microcontinents") to the North American plate between about 50 to 10 million years ago.
+About 15,000 years ago during the Vashon Glaciation, the Puget Sound region was covered by a lobe of the Cordilleran ice sheet.
 The glacier that covered the area was about 3000 ft thick within the vicinity of Seattle.
 By the time Captain George Vancouver found the Sound in 1792, early native people had already been there for over 5,000 years.

 Logging started as early as 1853.
 In the 1880s logging railroads cut their way into Puget Sound.
 1886 the St. Helens fire burned 300000 acre.
 Mount Rainier National Park started in 1899.
 The 1902 Yacolt Burn burned 600000 acre.
 Olympic National Park was established in 1938.

 George Vancouver explored Puget sound in 1792.
-Vancouver claimed it for Great Britain on 4 June 1792, naming it for one of his officers, Lieutenant Peter Puget.
+Vancouver claimed it for Great Britain on June 4, 1792, naming it for one of his officers, Lieutenant Peter Puget.
 It became part of the Oregon Country, and became U.S. territory when the 1846 Oregon Treaty was signed.

-After arriving along the Oregon Trail, many settlers wandered north to what is now Washington and settled the Puget Sound area.
+After arriving along the Oregon Trail, many people traveled north to what is now Washington and settled the Puget Sound area.
 The first non-indigenous settlement was New Market (now known as Tumwater) in 1846.
 In 1853 Washington Territory was formed from part of Oregon Territory.
 In 1888 the Northern Pacific railroad line reached Puget Sound, linking the region to eastern states.

 For a long period Tacoma was noted for its large smelters where gold, silver, copper and lead ores were treated.
 Seattle was the primary port for trade with Alaska and the rest of the country and for a time possessed a large shipbuilding industry.
 The region around eastern Puget Sound developed heavy industry during the period including World War I and World War II, and the Boeing Company became established in the area.

 During World War II the Puget Sound area became a focus for the war industry, with Boeing producing many of the nation's heavy bombers and the ports of Seattle, Bremerton and Tacoma available for shipbuilding.
 The most important yards in the Sound during World War II were Seattle-Tacoma Shipbuilding's Seattle and Tacoma yards, also known as Todd Pacific, Todd Seattle and Todd Tacoma and the Puget Sound Navy Yard.
 They produced a significant portion of destroyers and escort carriers.
 Smaller operations included Winslow, Associated Shipbuilders and the Lake Washington Shipyard.

 Since 1995, Puget Sound has been recognized as an American Viticultural Area by the Alcohol and Tobacco Tax and Trade Bureau.